-Figure 6 Simulation results for case study 1. x: number of iterations, y: progress requirements are constructed from seven main user stories; some requirements are gradually fixed through feedback from the customer.
+This project has a development time of one month.
+Since the project uses extreme programming as the development process model, it adopts an iteration length of a week (five days).
+Therefore, this project involves four iterations.
+Initial requirements are constructed from seven main user stories; some requirements are gradually fixed through feedback from the customer.
 From the above conditions, we extract the parameters for the simulator, which are shown in Table II.
 We calculate the uncertainty from the actual specification changes because details on the uncertainty and complexity are not given.
 Moreover, we estimate the number of dependencies between the requirements from the user story names, and determine the complexity to be its reciprocal.

 Figure 6 shows the progress fluctuations of the simulations of case study 1.
-The x-axis shows the number of iterations and the y-axis shows the progress valuef.
+The x-axis shows the number of iterations and the y-axis shows the progress value.
 We can see that the progress value is highest for the case of four iterations, or five days for each iteration.
 In this model, normally, progress should be higher when the number of iterations is increased because it increases the opportunity to accept the requirements which are found later.
 In this case, however, the progress for five and seven iterations is lower than that for four iterations.
 This indicates that an extremely small scope reduces productivity in high complexity projects.